 The easiest way to add documents to your case is to visit the Sources tab and drag your documents onto the page as shown below.

 You can select multiple individual files to upload at one time, or drag an entire directory (folder) of documents to be added to your case (Note: upload via folder drag is available only in Chrome browsers).
-The maximum size for an individual file in CaseFleet is 1.5 GB.

 Note: You do not need to use optical character recognition (OCR) to convert scanned images into text before uploading your documents into CaseFleet.
 Additionally, duplicate documents are flagged during upload.
 For more details on CaseFleet's document processing, duplicate detection and text recognition, click here.